-With the Song regime restoring order, shapes of vases had the opportunity to begin to take on a a new richness and diversity.
+With the Song regime restoring order, Chinese vase shapes had the opportunity to begin to take on a a new richness and diversity.

 During this era, proportion, scale and technical mastery became increasingly sophisticated.
 Simplicity and elegance were at the core of the design ideas, particularly so in the 'famous five' kilns of the Ge, Guan, Ding, Jun and Ru.

 It's interesting to note that graceful shapes from this era can be compared to the same principles as the "Golden Ratios" as written about by the Italian Renaissance scholars.

 Makers began to become influenced by the beauty and cultural significance of the natural shapes of leaves, petals and fruit as well as redefining traditional shapes.